danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 ## Conditional execution

-Another thing that is done way often is a testing a condition and executing something in case the condition was false, something else if it is true.
+Another thing that we often do is a testing a condition and executing something in case the condition was false, something else if it is true.

 `exeline` provides four different built-ins: [`if`](http://skarnet.org/software/execline/if.html), [`ifelse`](http://skarnet.org/software/execline/ifelse.html), [`ifte`](http://skarnet.org/software/execline/ifte.html) and [`ifthenelse`](http://skarnet.org/software/execline/ifthenelse.html).
 In this tutorial we will only see the first two.